Prevailing Triaxial Shapes in Atomic Nuclei and a Quantum Theory of Rotation of Composite Objects: Nuclei around Er in the Segr e chart

-An unexpected role of the tensor force is found for the ellipsoidal nuclear shapes.
-The tensor force represents a major part of the $\pi$-meson exchange effects, and was shown to be responsible for the shell evolution in exotic nuclei \cite{otsuka_2005,otsuka_2020,otsuka_2022_emerging}, giving rise to new magic numbers (see Fig.~\ref{fig:2+}).
-The shell structure becomes invisible in most of heavier nuclei as single-particle orbitals are mixed due to strong deformation.
-In these nuclei, the tensor force can produce completely different but still important effects towards triaxiality, through a quantum mechanical way of the self-organization \cite{otsuka_2019}.
-Thus, the tensor force produces the shell evolution in exotic nuclei and the triaxial shapes in heavy deformed nuclei.
-Due to the renormalization persistency \cite{ntsunoda_2011}, the tensor force is the major consequence of the exchange of one $\pi$ meson, being rather free from in-medium corrections, and we now see the direct connections between such an ``elementary-particle'' process and basic nuclear shapes.
-These findings make the trend towards triaxiality quite robust.
+The triaxiality due to this symmetry restoration demonstrates how important is the interplay between intrinsic degrees of freedom (shape deformation parameters) and extrinsic features (e.g. $J$ and $K$ values characterizing bands and levels).
+For example, by projecting on $K^P$=0$^+$, the potential energy surface (PES) as a function of $\gamma$ is changed from the unprojected one, yielding substantial additional binding energies for finite $\gamma$ values, pushing the PES minimum to larger triaxiality.
+As another example, different bands exhibit different $\gamma$ values, which can be interpreted as a stretching of triaxial deformation as $K$ increases.
+The difference is as ``small'' as $\Delta \gamma$=1.3$^{\circ}$ between $K^P$=0$^+$ and 2$^+$ (see Fig.~\ref{fig:KJproj_166Er}), but it is related to a significant lowering of energies.
+We need to be careful about the gauge of $\gamma$, and $\gamma \sim$9$^{\circ}$ should not be considered as a small number without a particular significance.

+Another origin of the triaxiality is the specific components of nuclear forces.
+The monopole component of tensor force and the high multipole component of central forces are crucially important as well as the involvement of high-$j$ orbitals, such as $h_{11/2,9/2}$ and $i_{13/2,11/2}$.
+These factors combined are shown to bring about ``medium triaxiality'' with $\gamma \sim 9^{\circ}$ in $^{166}$Er, and that with $\gamma \sim$ 6$^{\circ}$-13$^{\circ}$ in some other nuclei, as far as investigated so far.
+Due to the renormalization persistency \cite{ntsunoda_2011}, the tensor force in nuclei is closely related to the one-meson exchange processes, leading to a direct connection between such an ``elementary-particle'' process and nuclear shapes.
 The $\pi$-meson exchange is treated separately also in the modern theory of nuclear forces \cite{weinberg_1990} as materialized as the chiral Effective Field Theory \cite{machleidt_2011} of the Quantum Chromo Dynamics.

-On top of the triaxiality due to the monopole-quadrupole interplay, the excitation energy of the $\gamma$ band is lowered as the triaxiality further grows, like a stretching effect in the $R_x$ direction of Fig.~\ref{fig:image}{\bf g}.
+As a separate but related feature, the $\gamma$ value extracted from the CI calculation depicts clean trends, for instance, with the B(E2;2$^+_{\gamma}\rightarrow$0$^+_1$) (see Fig.~\ref{fig:2gam_E2}).
+Figure ~\ref{fig:2gam_E2} implies that the parameter $\gamma$ is one of the dominating variables, and endorses the $K$ rotation as the basic mode.